Applying for a Parentage Order in Queensland

 If you live outside Queensland, you can refer to the legislation in the state where the intended parents live to understand the requirements that apply to you.

 If you are interested in applying for the Parentage Order yourself, you might be interested in Sarah’s DIY Parentage Order Package.
+You can contact Sarah to discuss the options for applying for the Parentage Order.

 Sarah has published a book, More Than Just a Baby: A Guide to Surrogacy for Intended Parents and Surrogates, the only guide to surrogacy in Australia.